harshita2201301024/obsidian/data/Daily Notes/- 06-June-2024-Thursday.md

 [[2024-06-06]]

-Complete Google Re-Captcha Issue - 9
+Complete Google Re-Captcha Issue - 9 AM - 12PM

 **Things to do**
 Talk to Rohit Malik